 If you want to stay in Kalbarri, Murchison House Station offers a great alternative.
 Its still close, but you get the ‘bush style camping’ and aren’t so crammed in.
-There are a number of Caravan parks in Kalbarri, which all have their pro’s and cons.
+There are a number of Kalbarri Caravan Parks, which all have their pro’s and cons.
 For me, if I have the time, I’d much rather head out to the station.
-Its quieter, theres more to see and you can still head into Kalbarri very quickly and easily.
+Its quieter, there’s more to see and you can still head into Kalbarri very quickly and easily.

 The paddock we camped in was covered in double G prickles, which would even sometimes go through your thongs.
 Camping away from the river is a bit of a turn off, but there are some truly magic campsites under the gum trees before it opens up.

 What did you think of it?
 Was it worth it?
 What did you love and hate?